YamiRaiCode/learning-js-with-projects/README.md

   •I've never used freeCodeCamp before.
 And I would advise those who are new to programming not to start here before developing programming logic.

+## DAY 4

+I haven't been doing much today because of my exams, which start in about a week.
+I need to focus on studying for my lessons.
+However, I did some practice on what I learned in my last project.
+I think that's enough for today.

+* [x] Practice, Practice and More Practice... ✔️